FP4 All the Way: Fully Quantized Training of LLMs: Discussion

 We also introduce a split rounding strategy, using stochastic rounding only in the backward pass, which substantially improves training stability.
 Furthermore, our theoretical analysis identifies a critical transition point: when the full-precision gradient standard deviation falls approximately below $\sqrt 3$ times the quantization noise, training stagnates.
 This insight guides the design of the final fine-tuning phase to boost the signal-to-noise ratio and match BF16 convergence.

 \paragraph{Limitations.} A key limitation of this work is the lack of dedicated FP4 support in current Gaudi hardware, which prevents us from directly measuring the potential speedup and energy efficiency benefits of native FP4 execution.
 As a result, all experiments are conducted using FP4 simulations in Gaudi2, which incur additional overhead from precision casting and lead to longer runtimes.
-Based on previous FP8 works \citep{mxftFP8,Fishmanfp8} we expect in a rough estimation to $\sim 35-40 \% $ time-to-train acceleration in comparison to FP8, which corresponds to $\sim 85 \% $ time-to-train acceleration in comparison to the BF16 baseline.
+Based on previous FP8 works \citep{mxftFP8,Fishmanfp8} we expect in a rough estimation to $\sim 35-40 \% $ time-to-train acceleration in comparison to FP8, which corresponds to $\sim 85 \% $ time-to-train acceleration in comparison to the BF16 baseline. \rebuttal{Our work centers on the LLaMA architecture, one of the most widely adopted frameworks in modern LLMs.
+Preliminary experiments indicate that the approach can be directly applied to Mixture-of-Experts (MoE) architectures.
+Further analysis of MoE models and extensions to vision tasks are reserved for future work. }

 .

 {